Newar people: Language

 Nepal Bhasa, also known as Newar, belongs to the Tibeto-Burman branch of the Sino-Tibetan language family and is predominantly spoken by Newars in Nepal's Katmandu Valley.
+The name Nepal Bhasa is recognised and is also the name used in official contexts by the Government of Nepal.
 Newars are bound together by a common language and culture.
-Their common language is Nepal Bhasa or the linguistic progenitor of that language.
-Nepal Bhasa is the term recognised by the government.
+Nepal Bhasa has five dialects, which are: Kathmandu-Lalitpur, Bhaktapur, Dolakha, Chitlang and Pahari.
+In 2011, there were approximately 846,000 native speakers of Nepal Bhasa.